andrijadragojevic/andrijadragojevic/README.md

 # Hello, I'm Andrija! 👋

-I'm a 25-year-old developer from Podgorica, Montenegro.
+I'm a 25-year-old developer from Podgorica, Montenegro 🇲🇪.
 I absolutely love web development—React and Next.js are my favorites!
-I also enjoy using Python, mostly for scripting and automation.
+I also enjoy using Python, mostly for scripting and automation (a bit of machine learning here and there).

-I'm always looking to collaborate with anyone who's up for building some cool stuff, so feel free to reach out!
+I'm always looking to collaborate with anyone who's up for building some cool stuff, so feel free to [reach out](mailto:andrijadrago55@gmail.com)!

 ## 🔧 Technologies I Love:
 - **Frontend:** React, Next.js, HTML, CSS, JavaScript